 For states such as California and NY, you don’t have to register; however, you will have to register with the county or state if you will be doing business under a different name.
 For the most part, entrepreneurs who run a business under a different name have to register with their state or country.
 It is typically registered as an “assumed” or “fictitious“ name.

 How to Take over your competitors?
 Increased Buying!

 Schedule a free consultation

-Depending on your business entity, you may require to file “Articles of Incorporation,” or “Articles of Organization.”
-For a general partnership, the owners only have to file a Form GP-1 or the statement of partnership authority with the Secretary of State.
+Depending on your business entity, you may require to file “Articles of Incorporation” or “Articles of Organization.”
+For a general partnership, the owners only have to file a Form GP-1 or partnership authority statement with the Secretary of State.

 In New York, the General Partnership companies file their “Certificate of Assumed Name” with the county instead of the state.
-However, you will have to register with the city to operate in that area; it applies to cities of San Francisco, Santa Monica, LA, San Jose, and some cities of NY.
+However, you will have to register with the city to operate in that area; it applies to San Francisco, Santa Monica, LA, San Jose, and some NY cities.

 02. FEIN Number (avg. $80) –

 If you are a corporation or partnership or have employees, you must need a Federal Employer ID Number (FEIN).
 You can apply for an employer identification number for free in various ways; moreover, you will also need to check with your state to ensure that you need a charter or state number.